Frequently Asked Questions

 Do you support Gitlab/Bitbucket/...?

-If you're asking about your full user-profile then no. Gitlab and Bitbucket don't have the required data to crawl unfortunately.
+If you're asking about your full user profile, then - unfortunately - no. Gitlab and Bitbucket don't have the required data to crawl unfortunately.
 (Gitlab's commit history goes only back one year and Bitbucket doesn't seem to have that functionality at all.)

 Is the code open source?